pdulapalli/blackjack-game/docs/INFO.md

 7. Continue issuing player actions as above until the game concludes.
 The final outcome should be retrievable for the game at `GET /game/:gameId` once complete.
-The dealer score, the player score, and player money can be viewed at `GET /participant/:participantId`.
+The player money can be viewed at
+`GET /participant/:participantId`.

 ## API